1. BREEAM 2014 New Construction

 - Sale of goods and general display

 Not all residential projects are the same.
 In fact, they often differ and divert from the Code for Sustainable Homes.

-During a BREEAM Multi-Residential assessment, we use the bespoke methodology to customise each building development unit, which may include:
+During a BREEAM Multi-Residential, we use the bespoke methodology to customize each building development unit, which may include:

 - Hostels for vulnerable people, including the homeless or refugees

 - Housing for the physically disabled or mentally ill

 - Workers’ accommodation or student halls of residence

 Our BREEAM assessment of communal areas and services also includes: